covjson/specification/spec.md

 All identifiers referred to in a CoverageJSON object should be URIs.
 These URIs should be taken from established vocabularies if available.

 TODO expand

-### 7.2.
-Linked Data Platform considerations

-TODO rethink this

-The [Linked Data Platform (LDP) recommendation](www.w3.org/TR/ldp/) cleanly separates RDF from non-RDF resources.
-In order to expose CoverageJSON documents, which may contain a mix of RDF and non-RDF content, in such a platform, the following guidelines may be used:

-- Every CoverageJSON document, including those embedded in another, should be made available as a separate resource with its own URL and referenced in parent CoverageJSON documents where appropriate (e.g. a coverage should contain the URLs for its domain and range documents, no matter if they are embedded or not).
-- Domain and range documents should be treated as non-RDF resources, and coverage and coverage collection documents as RDF resources.
-- Domain and range documents should always be returned with a CoverageJSON content type, while coverage and coverage collection documents should be made available under RDF as well as CoverageJSON content types.
-- If one of the RDF content types is requested for a coverage or coverage collection, then appropriate JSON-LD (or another RDF serialization if required) should be returned, where the domain and range objects should not be embedded and thus referenced by URL only.
-A coverage collection should be exposed as a LDP container.
-- If one of the CoverageJSON content types is requested for any CoverageJSON document, then any compatible form of the CoverageJSON document may be returned and be treated as a non-RDF resource.
-Whether to embed domain and/or range may be decided with additional URL query parameters or other means.

 ## 8. Resolving domain and range URLs